ZraelTz/Supermarket/README.md

-# Open Source project on Shopping Cart
+# Open Source Ecommerce client-server Shopping Cart System

 **This is a sample project on Shopping Cart using Java SE and sqlite DB.**